What are Fillers and Injectables?

 Fillers and injectables may be used for the following purposes on the following areas:

-- Filling and smoothing out fine lines, wrinkles and creases on the face
+- Filling and smoothing out fine lines, facial wrinkles and creases

 - Filling out or enhancing shallow facial contours (cheeks, jaw, etc.)

 - Improving the appearance of certain types of scars